We can't emphasise this more strongly: bulk applications rarely end well. Here are some tips on how to proceed.

 - Sports are good application fodder.
 Again, the commitment factor will come through, and if it’s a team sport you play then it will confirm you're a team player.

-- Were you ever selected – or, better still, elected – to a position of responsibility?
+- Were you ever selected – or even better elected – to a position of responsibility?
 To be chosen by your peers as a student representative, for example, suggests that people have confidence in your abilities.

 - If you are still at university, or have very recently graduated, mentioning things from your later school days is still permissible.
 If it has been more than a year since you left uni, however, find some more recent examples.